6 Year Old Molars – What Every Parent Should Expect

 - Ensure that your kid’s teeth and gums are in the best condition to aid the healthy eruption of the adult molar.
 This also lowers the risk of developing an infection.

 - Inspect their teeth to check for food particles that are trapped in.
 You can take them out with the help of brushing and dental floss.
+Check out my recommendation for the best electric toothbrush.

 - Space retainers can also help in areas where baby teeth are absent.
 This will help in the right formation of adult teeth.